arkam2912/Web_Dev_Projects/README.md

 # Web_Dev_Projects
-This repository will have all the Projects related to Web Development.
+This repository has all the Projects related to Web Development.